LTR-pro890/Source-Map-Viewer/README.md

 but I've decided to convert it to TypeScript
 because working with all the different types was horrible.

+# Usage

+Until I figure out how to make a GitHub page you'll need to host it locally.
+1. Clone the repository
+2. Install dependencies `npm install`
+3. Run dev `npm run start`
+4. Change map path at the start of [src/index.ts](src/index.ts)

 # TODO

 * Figure out how to make this GitHub page.